-Angaben in Millionen Euro Solvency II IFRS Remeasurement Liabilities to reinsurance companies 47 47 1
+In € million Solvency II IFRS Remeasurement Liabilities to reinsurance companies 72 75 -4

-Table 74: Liabilities to reinsurance companies
+Table 73: Liabilities to reinsurance companies

 This item includes other liabilities to reinsurance companies.
-Liabilities are measured at the settlement amount both for the IFRS consolidated financial statements as well as for the solvency balance sheet.
+For the solvency balance sheet these are measured at the settlement amount.
+There are no material differences versus IFRS.